raml-org/raml-spec/versions/raml-10/raml-10.md

     is: [ { secured : { tokenName: token } } ]
 ```

-In resolving such a collision priority is given to that trait occurrence which is closer to the target method (or resource).
-In the example above the `tokenName` parameter value for the `GET:/servers` method is `token`, and the trait list consists of single trait occurrence: `[ {secured:{ tokenName:token}} ]`.
+To resolve a collision arising from this inequality, priority is given to the trait in closest proximity to the target method or resource.
+In the previous example, the `tokenName` parameter value for the `GET:/servers` method is `token`, and the trait list consists of single trait occurrence: `[ {secured:{ tokenName:token}} ]`.

 ## Security Schemes